 Learn how to use Irish Moss seaweed in a number of different ways – a functional food, or a home remedy for coughs and colds or to boost immunity.
 We also offer some DIY beauty treatments with super easy recipes you can try at home.
 This is a remarkable red marine algae (seaweed) which offers […]

 The health benefits of Irish Moss seaweed are extensive.
 This red marine algae has exensive medical and cosmetic applications, some of which have been used since the 1830s – we’d call that tried and tested!
-This amazing seaweed has been thought to have a positive effect on a wide variety of ailments including: Bronchitis Respiratory […]
+This amazing seaweed has been thought to have a positive effect on a wide variety of ailments including: Lung conditions […]

 What is Irish Moss?
 Is it the same as Sea Moss?
 The short answer is yes, but as always read on for clarification!
 ‘Sea Moss’ has become a bit of an umbrella term for a number of species of red seaweeds (sea mosses) which produce a jelly-like substance in their cell walls.
 The two main […]

-Kombu is the Japanese word for dried sea kelp.
+About Kombu – What is it?
+Kombu is simply the Japanese word for dried sea kelp.
 Kombu/Kelp/Haidai, are large seaweeds (algae) belonging to the brown algae (Phaeophyceae) in the order Laminariales.
 There are about 30 different genera* around the world (see Laminariales for more information).
-Kelp seaweeds grow in underwater “forests” in shallow oceans.
-They require nutrient-rich water with temperatures between 6 […]
+Various species of kelp grow around the world, according […]

 Strong Umami dishes are the result of the synergistic combination of different Umami foods as well as the releasing & concentrating of the amino acids.